Zimbabwe to launch measures to protect currency, President says | Fin24

 exports; import greater than us; have bigger a gross home product, requiring

-extra imports; and with greater populations are having fun with a extra secure forex
+extra imports; and with greater populations are having fun with a extra steady foreign money

 than we do,” he mentioned.